 Medieval archery tradition in Rieux-Volvestre

-The Fête du Papogay is one of the oldest and most picturesque traditions in Rieux-Volvestre, a charming town nestled at the confluence of the Arize and Garonne rivers in Haute-Garonne.
-The Papogay (or Papeguay) is a wooden bird — often a parrot — placed at the top of a mast, which archers must shoot down with their bows.
-This tradition dates back to the Middle Ages, when archery guilds trained in this way throughout Europe.
+The Fête du Papogay is one of the oldest and most picturesque traditions of Rieux-Volvestre, a small town of character nestled at the confluence of the Arize and Garonne rivers in Haute-Garonne.
+The Papogay (or Papeguay) refers to a wooden bird — often a parrot — placed at the top of a mast, which archers must shoot down with a bow.
+This tradition dates back to the Middle Ages, a time when archery companies trained this way throughout Europe.
+In Rieux-Volvestre, it adheres to statutes dating from 1585 and 1589, inherited from two distinct archery societies.

-Rieux-Volvestre is located about 60 km south of Toulouse, accessible via the D627.
-Parking is available near the Parc des Jacobins.
+Rieux-Volvestre is located approximately 60 km south of Toulouse, accessible via the D627.
+Parking is available near the town center and Parc des Jacobins.
+As the historic center is partly pedestrianized during the festivities, it is advisable to park at the village entrances.

 No photo yet.
 Share yours!